annick975/Light-Scheduler-with-WebSocket-and-MQTT/README.md

 - Verify the correct serial port is being detected
 - Ensure the baud rate matches (9600) between Arduino and subscriber

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## Acknowledgements

-- WebSockets library for Python
-- Mosquitto MQTT broker
-- Arduino community for relay control examples